FAC8/FAC9-planning/gitbooktutorial.md

 The files that you see in gitbook's editing mode are in sync with those in the repo the gitbook was created from and will update that repo automatically with your changes.
 Vice versa if you update the repo.

 For simplicity's sake it is advised to re-use the folder structure of prior gitbooks.

+##Adding someone to the Founders & Coders organisation on gitbook

+Everyone else in your cohort only needs read and write access to edit the gitbook which is given when they are added to the organisation.
+You will need to be a part of the Founders & Coders organisation on gitbook and have admin privileges to add new members.

+1) First of all make sure everyone in your cohort has admin privileges on the gitbook's github repository.

+2) Secondly make sure everyone has signed into gitbook using their github account and granted gitbook access to it or it will not be possible to add them to the organisation using their github account.

+3) Sign into gitbook and go to the Founders & Coders organisation.
+Go to "Settings."

+4) Under the Organisation tab go to "People."

+5) In the "Add Members" search bar enter the github username of who you would like to add and select them when they appear.

+6) Click the green "Save" button next to the search bar and they should be added to the organisation.